SysKitTeam/docs-point/docs/storage-management/free-up-storage.md

 Regularly cleaning up older file versions is the best way to optimize performance, improve collaboration, increase cost efficiency, and ensure better data security.

-In Syskit Point, there are several ways you can free up space and complete the clean up action.
+In Syskit Point, there are several ways you can free up space and complete the cleanup action.
 In this article, you'll find details on the:

 * [Delete Files Action](#delete-files)
 * [Clean Up Action on Storage Metrics report](#clean-up-action-on-site-storage-metrics-report)